Table of Contents

 People who take advantage of these public goods without paying taxes or fees do not contribute anything to the maintenance and upkeep of these facilities, resulting in a free-rider problem.

-When some people use the group discounts offered by stores without paying their fair share, it results in a free-rider problem.
+When some people use the group discounts offered by stores without paying their fair share, it creates a free-rider problem.

-5) Using water treatment plants without paying required fees
+5. Using water treatment plants without paying the required fees

-Those who use water treatment plants without paying the necessary fees or taxes are taking advantage of the system without contributing.
+Those who use water treatment plants without paying the necessary fees or taxes take advantage of the system without contributing.

 Conclusion!